 FIELD SOLICITOR OPINION, 1969

 I am struck by how quickly NPS asked for an opinion, and that there is no reference again as to consultation with BIA or Navajo lawyers or officials.
-Although Gayle Manges seems a respected personage, having been field solicitor for 25 years apparently, and a supporter of Santa Fe environmental, civic & cultural causes, this opinion perhaps came a bit early in his career.
-What he does is start to quote from the proclamation, then at the page break, gets confused, and quotes from the 1934 Act without indicating the jump, as if all of a piece.
-Moreover, he quotes from that Act the language about exclusive use and other uses, as if that had been in the proclamation.
-Well, it does not really matter, I guess, except the way he has it read implies more complexity by the proclamation writers.
-However, what does matter is his next sentence, his opinion that:
+Although Gayle Manges, the lawyer in the regional office who wrote the opinion, seems a respected personage, having been field solicitor for 25 years apparently, and a supporter of Santa Fe environmental, civic & cultural causes, this opinion perhaps came a bit early in his career.
+However, what matters here is this sentence, his opinion that:

 "Although 'other uses' are not defined, it is apparent that the President's proclamation setting aside the land for Park Service purposes would be a required use under the authority of the United States."

 "Apparent".
 Is that a technical legal term?
 Does it mean, "I dont have to explain myself, you dummy, anyone can see stealing Navajo land is a required use under the authority of the United States?"
-Having mangled the quotes from the proclamation and the 1934 Act, Manges makes no attempt at justifying or explaining how this "other use" is required.
+Manges makes no attempt at justifying or explaining how this "other use" is required.
 He does not even recognize that this is not the only other use.
 There is no explication nor any recognition of what the 1934 Act is about.
 And certainly no mention of the Navajo, except as an adjective.

 After asserting "apparent", he spends the rest of the document on the withdrawals.
 He lists them, but does not have the interpretations, including the description that they were, generally, to follow section lines.
 Moreover, he misreads clause (4) -- see above-- from the 1934 Act, as if it just meant withdrawals under the 1910 Arizona Act, but (4) reads as if means all withdrawals.
 This leads him to conclude that only "Water Power Designation No. 7, Arizona No. 4, as well as the proclamation establishing the Monument, (means) the east boundary of the Monument is located on a meandered line generally north-south, one-quarter mile to the east from the east or south bank of the Colorado River,…the west boundary of the Reservation."